moryachok/snippets/chef/README.md

-file - manage/create files on the node cookbook_file - copy a file from a cookbook files/ dir to the node
+file - manage/create files on the node cookbook_file - copy a file from a cookbook files/ dir to the node remote_file - transfer a file to the node from remote location